ietf-tools/xml2rfc/README.txt

-Rose, et al.                                                   [Page 20]
+Rose, et al.                                                   [Page 26]

-README                        xml2rfc v1.35                   March 2010
+README                      xml2rfc v1.36pre1              December 2010

-Appendix D.  A Special Thanks
+Appendix E.  A Special Thanks

    A special thanks to Charles Levert for the v1.29 release, which includes many internal improvements made to the rendering engines.